manpages/role./fantasy2.md

 Divine mages who don't have Combat aspect can choose to mimic armor with spells, much like combat arcane mages mimic weapon with spells.

+Divine mages may use basic interactions in their aspects in a mundane fashion (as opposed to arcane mages, who cast those as spells and have one cantrip they use at will as spell-like ability).

 #### Cantrips and basic interactions

 A mage selects one basic interaction per aspect in which she gets access to